Understanding and Improving Your E-commerce Bounce Rate

 - There is no call to action

-How to Lower Them
+How to Lower Bounce Rate

 No matter what an e-commerce website's bounce rate is, the target should be consistently lowering it.
 Countering the items on the above list would be a good start in this process.
-The idea of lowering the bounce rate is in perfect synch with the idea of giving customers what they want, a key tenet of retail sales in any channel.
+The idea of reducing the bounce rate is in perfect synch with the idea of giving customers what they want, a fundamental tenet of retail sales in any channel.
 If customers feel that their needs will be met on an e-commerce website, they are likely to stay on the site and continue to shop.
 Learn more about how to lower bounce rates.

 There is no need to get obsessed with an artificial standard for bounce rate, but working to lower it over time should produce good results.
 A lower bounce rate will lead to increased sales from the hard-won traffic on an e-commerce website.